 smart appliance controlled by phone

-More kitchen-specific manufacturers are making their products work with smart homes.
-Kohler, Moen, Gaggenau, Sub-Zero and others are adding smart features to integrate their products into the overall smart home technology system.
+More appliance manufacturers are making their products work with smart homes.
+Kohler, Moen, Gaggenau, Sub-Zero and others are adding smart features so their products can integrate easily into the overall smart home technology system.

 The new Kitchen Hub feature from GE Appliances: